Itangalo/AI-Education/the Book/34 Miscellaneous.md

 **As you read the conversation, consider:**
 * Are the answers from ChatGPT useful?
 * Is there anything inappropriate in the answers?
 * Feel free to ask ChatGPT for suggestions for any type of activity outside of teaching.
-Also, try asking follow-up questions to create material or planning for an activity.
+Also, try asking follow-up questions to create materials or to plan an activity.

 > **On Thursday, we have the last day before Christmas holiday.
 I would like to do something fun with the class I’m mentoring – a class in the natural science program, year 2 in upper secondary.
 Can you give me some suggestions?
 We have 60 minutes to use and will be in a classroom.
 32 students.**
 >